minkione/sniffgit/README.md

 in a file that have been gititgnored, hence they are not publicly available on the repository.

+## Wishlist

+- A more accurate sensitive line analysis to reduce false positive results.
+- An option to deep to previous commits instead of only scanning the HEAD repo.

 DISCLAIMER: The result of this program might not be completely accurate due to false positive, false negative result, etc. You can improve the program by contributing to this open-source project.